mustafa-ahmed1118/yatzy/README.md

-# Lab 4 & 5: Yatzy w/ Markdown
+# Lab 4 & 5 & 6: Yatzy w/ Markdown

 Student: Mustafa Ahmed & Justin Wang\
 Student No: 300242013 & 300234186\
 Class: CSI3140\
-Date: June 17, 2024
+Date: June 25, 2024

-This is a basic implementation of Yatzy.
+This is a basic implementation of Yatzy w/ PHP.
 It rolls 5 dice and tracks the number of rolls.

 ## How to Run: